 Special situations.
 Involves restructuring of companies both from a financial and operational standpoint, and may involve the purchase of distressed assets or debt.

 Growth capital.
-This involves the process of working in partnership with a founder or entrepreneur, the private equity investor provides capital to help a company grow.
+This involves the process of working in partnership with a founder or entrepreneur, the investor provides capital to help a company grow.